- The Washington Times - Thursday, October 30, 2025

 SEE ALSO: Trump calls Schumer’s criticism of Asia trip ‘almost treasonous’

-Thursday’s meeting — the first between the two leaders during Mr. Trump’s second term — took place on the sidelines of the 2025 Asia-Pacific Economic Cooperation Summit and marked the climax of the president’s five-day Asian tour.
+The meeting, the first between the two leaders during Mr. Trump’s second term, took place on the sidelines of the 2025 Asia-Pacific Economic Cooperation Summit and marked the climax of the president’s five-day Asia tour.

 The U.S.-China agreements had been negotiated in depth, in advance.
-But with no actual deal yet signed, it is still too early to say if the Trump-Xi summit will live up to its promise.
+With no deal signed, however, it was too early to determine whether the Trump-Xi summit would fulfill its promise.

 Advertisement

-Elsewhere, it was made clear that there is no real change on the strategic front.
+Elsewhere, it was made clear that the summit resulted in no real change on the strategic front.

 Speaking in Malaysia, Defense Secretary Pete Hegseth told The Washington Times that, despite media attention on U.S. anti-drug strikes near South America, Chinese forces remain America’s primary military rival.